Christmas in Barcelona by JetSettingFools.com

 Festive Christmas Lights, Barcelona, Spain

-We were dazzled by the Barcelona Christmas decorations that hung over the wide boulevards and down the narrow lanes, which immediately got us in the holiday spirit.
-You don’t have to look very hard for them; Barcelona Christmas lights can be found everywhere in the city!
-That said, we particularly enjoyed the Barcelona Xmas lights on the La Rambla and in the Gothic Quarter.
+Besides, you don’t have to look very hard for them.
+Barcelona Christmas lights can be found everywhere in the city.
+That said, we particularly enjoyed the festive vibes on La Rambla and in the Gothic Quarter.

 Festive Barcelona Christmas Lights, Spain